flupes/svplume/journey.md

 Pictures of Plume's voyage to Mexico can be found in the [Photo Gallery / Sabbatical](https://photos.flupes.family/Public/Plume/Sabbatical).
-There is also a video [???] and a [slide deck](/assets/media/other/PlumeSabbaticalSmall.pdf) that were presented at the So-Cal Nor'Sea 27 Get-Together in May 2011.
+There is also a [video](https://photos.flupes.family/Public/Plume/Sabbatical/Video/i-6VdXRLw/A) and a [slide deck](/assets/media/other/PlumeSabbaticalSmall.pdf) that were presented at the
+So-Cal Nor'Sea 27 Get-Together in May 2011.

 ---